-Over the past 10 years, Palma's capital city has been consecrated with numerous boutique hotels, giving the tourists more offerings for their stays.
+Over the past 10 years, Mallorca's capital city has been consecrated with numerous boutique hotels, giving the tourists more offerings for their stays.
 Due to the high standards and nearly perfected atonement of hotel offerings, visitors are spoilt for choices.
-As in any holiday getaway, hotels are a personal aspect when away, and openings such as Boutique Hotel Sant Jaume, Posada Terra Santa, Hotel Sant Francesc and Can Alomar to name a few, define what is to have a luxurious, genuine and personally catered for boutique hotel stay.
+As in any holiday getaway, hotels are a personal aspect when away, and openings such as Boutique Hotel Sant Jaume, Súmmum Prime Boutique Hotel, Posada Terra Santa, Hotel Sant Francesc and Can Alomar to name a few, define what is to have a luxurious, genuine and personally catered for boutique hotel stay.

-The old town of Palma is an absolute stunner, you could spend weeks in the city alone, and still uncover blissful finds every day.
-The inner city is compact and pleasant with pedestrianised narrow streets making it easy to discover on foot.
-We recommend visiting the arty neighbourhood of La Lonja-Borne, here you can find the popular Viveca Palma store for that authentic and genuine product display you always wanted to have for your home.
-It is more than a store, it is a way of life, a way of conceiving what can become a dream home.
-You can find it on a little entry through Carrer de Sant Feliu nº 17.
+The old city centre of Palma is an absolute stunner.
+You could spend weeks in the city alone, and still uncover blissful finds every day.
+The infrastructure is compact and pleasant with pedestrianised narrow streets making it easy to discover by foot.
+We recommend visiting the arty neighbourhood of La Lonja-Borne, here you can find the popular Viveca Palma store for that authentic and genuine product display you always wanted to have in your home.
+The items here are worth more than the price tag, it is a way of life, a way of conceiving what can become a dream home.
+You can find it in a little entry through Carrer de Sant Feliu nº 17.
 The owner can tell you stories of her upbringing, as she travelled through Tunisia, Kenya, Morocco, Peru, Thailand and other places that have taken her and her family to hand-pick the finest selections of homeware and decor.

 On the same street as Viveca Palma, you can spot Rialto Living just a few steps from Boutique Hotel Can Alomar.
 It is known for designer clothing, art, furnishings and has a pretentious café.
 Whilst in the area, we recommend walking 15 minutes going up until you get to Carrer Rosa nº5.
 You can find the local's favourite vermouth place La Rosa Vermuteria!
 It is always packed, so be sure to get there as early as possible unless you don't mind squeezing yourself among the crowd to order a drink.